The Fujinon XF 18mm F2.0 R Lens For The Fuji X-Pro1:

 I personally really like this lens even though I’m still not a big fan of the 28mm focal length.
 It performs very admirably, and makes shooting with the X-Pro1 very discreet.
 In that way, it follows the rangefinder style of shooting, even though the X-Pro1 is not a rangefinder.
 I was seriously surprised at how much I love using this lens, and how much fun I’ve had with it.
 It’s a pleasure to use but one should keep in mind that it’s not without its flaws.
 However, even with it’s imperfections, this lens is still very capable of producing great photographs.

 That’s it for my review.
 Thanks for taking the time to read it.
 Please keep in mind that all photos in this review are jpegs that came straight out of the camera with no photoshopping.
 Comments or questions are always welcomed.
 If you haven’t yet, you can also check out my Fuji X-Pro1 review, and my XF 35mm F1.4 R lens review.
 Thanks for stopping by!

-If you’re considering purchasing the Fuji X-Pro1 or a lens, and my review helped you decide, please help support me by purchasing from one of the links below.
+If you’re considering purchasing the XF 18mm F2, and my review helped you decide, please help support this site by purchasing from one of the links below.
+It will not cost anything extra.
 Thank you for your support!